I usually cook it with potatoes and make the butter mixture in a bowl for faster cleanup.

 Potatoes – Optional – cut in 1″/2.5 cm pieces – enough to fill the space around the chicken

-- Rinse the chicken with cold water, removing kidney and organs.
+- Rinse the chicken with cold water, removing kidneys and organs.
 Pat dry.

 - With the chicken’s leg pointing toward you, use your hands to loosen the skin away from the breasts and spread most of the butter mixture evenly under the skin and over the breasts.
 Spread the rest of the butter over the legs.

 - Place the chicken in a dutch oven.
-A 6 3/4 qt/6.2 l dutch oven works well.
-Drizzle with lemon juice, and sprinkle with 1/2 tsp salt and plenty of pepper.
+A 6 3/4 qt/6.2 qt dutch oven works well.
+Drizzle with lemon juice, and sprinkle with 1/2 tsp salt and plenty of freshly ground pepper.
 Place the potatoes around the chicken.
-Roast for about 70 minutes, basting every 20 minutes, until the skin is golden brown and crisp and the juices run clear when the meat is pierced with a small knife.
+Roast for about 70 minutes, basting every 20 minutes until the skin is golden brown and crisp and the juices run clear when the meat is pierced with a small knife.

 - Remove from the oven.
 Rest for 10 minutes before serving.